minnez/React-Blog-App/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### `npx json-server --watch data/db.json --port 8000`

-Runs the local server for the backend using the jason server api

 ### `npm test`